 Binder-Markey, DPT, PhD directs the Multiscale Neuromuscular Biomechanics Laboratory at Drexel University.
 The lab integrates physical therapy, basic science, and engineering principles through the use of experimental and computational modeling methods to better understand how changes in muscle properties following injury or disease affect physical function.
-The goal of this work is to develop new technologies and interventions that significantly improve patient care and outcomes.
-One focus of our work seeks to understand how skeletal muscle adapts following peripheral or central nervous system injuries and how combined muscle and nervous system changes affect upper limb function.
-Another focus of our work strives to understand the time course and causes of skeletal muscle wasting due to cancer driven cachexia and its effect on function and morbidity.
-This work has been funded by the Foundation for Physical Therapy Research, American Heart Association, The Brinson Foundation, and Shirley Ryan AbilityLab Catalyst Fund.
+This work aims to develop new technologies and interventions that significantly improve patient care and outcomes.
+Our work focuses on understanding how skeletal muscle adapts following injury or disease and optimizing skeletal muscle recovery.
+One focus of our work explores how peripheral or central nervous system injuries combined with muscle adaptation affect physical function.
+Another focus strives to understand the time course and causes of skeletal muscle wasting due to cancer-driven cachexia and its effect on function and morbidity.
+The Foundation for Physical Therapy Research, American Heart Association, The Brinson Foundation, and Shirley Ryan AbilityLab Catalyst Fund have funded this work.

-- Ishan Roy MD, PhD – Shirley Ryan Abilitylab
+- Ishan Roy, MD, PhD – Shirley Ryan Abilitylab MORE INFO

-- Julius PA Dewarld, PT, PhD – Northwestern University, More Info
+- Julius PA Dewald, PT, PhD – Northwestern University MORE INFO

-Develop rehabilitation tailored pre-clinical models of cancer associated cachexia to characterize mediators of physical and functional decline in cancer.
+Project 2: Develop rehabilitation tailored pre-clinical models of cancer-associated cachexia to characterize physical and functional decline mediators in cancer.

-Determining sources of passive biomechanical stiffness of within muscle.
+Project 3: Determining sources of passive biomechanical stiffness within muscle.

 This project seeks to determine how muscle structure contributes to passive mechanical properties of muscle.
-Collagen content is often used as a surrogate for connective tissue quantity to infer muscle stiffness and load bearing capacity.
+Collagen content is often used as a surrogate for connective tissue quantity to infer muscle stiffness and load-bearing capacity.
 However, prior attempts to correlate passive mechanical properties with collagen content have not been successful.
-We found that this is likely a result of not accounting for the high variability in intramuscular connective tissue which causes collagen content to vary greatly between and within muscles.
-This collagen variability is driven primarily by dense connective tissue structures (i.e. internal tendon and fascial sheets) within the muscle.
-A consequence of these findings indicate that a single collagen content measurement, as often taken, does not accurately represent the muscle’s complex distribution of connective tissue and likely does not accurately reflect the load bearing capacity of a muscle.
-To further complicate the passive mechanics story, passive mechanical properties do not accurately scale from the sarcomere to the whole muscle level as is the case with active length-tension properties
+We found that this is likely due to not accounting for the high variability in intramuscular connective tissue, which causes collagen content to vary greatly between and within muscles.
+This collagen variability is driven primarily by dense connective tissue structures (i.e., internal tendon and fascial sheets) within the muscle.
+A consequence of these findings indicates that a single collagen content measurement, as often taken, does not accurately represent the muscle’s complex distribution of connective tissue and likely does not accurately reflect a muscle's load-bearing capacity.
+To further complicate the passive mechanics story, passive mechanical properties do not accurately scale from the sarcomere to the whole muscle level, as is the case with active length-tension properties.

-Using computational modeling, we have set out to identify sources that could contribute to the non-linear scaling of passive fascicle mechanics to whole muscle mechancis.
-Thus far we have found that, to accurately model muscle passive mechanical properties, the model must reflect the complexity of the muscle.
-To a first approximation, architectural normalization helps, but in order to provide high resolution properties, additional terms including surrogate parameters for connective tissue content and muscle shear are needed.
-Though the precise structures that represent these mathematical surrogate terms are not currently clear and are the subject of ongoing investigations.
+Using computational modeling, we have set out to identify sources that could contribute to the non-linear scaling of passive fascicle mechanics to whole muscle mechanics.
+Thus far, we have found that to model muscle passive mechanical properties accurately, the model must reflect the complexity of the muscle.
+To a first approximation, architectural normalization helps, but additional terms including surrogate parameters for connective tissue content and muscle shear are needed to provide high-resolution properties.
+However, the precise structures representing these surrogate mathematical terms are not currently clear and are the subject of ongoing investigations.